-The fields of competition are based on the CGS/ProQuest Distinguished Dissertation.
-Award and alternates between Biological/Life Science and Humanities or Social Sciences and Mathematics, Physical Sciences, and Engineering every two years.
-Consult CGS/ProQuest solicitation for this years categories.
+The broad fields of competition are based on the CGS/ProQuest Distinguished Dissertation Award and alternates between Biological/Life Science and Humanitiesand Fine Arts or Social Sciences and Mathematics, Physical Sciences, and Engineering every two years.
+For 2023 , the fields are Biological Sciences/Life Sciences and Humanities and Fine Arts.
+Consult CGS/ProQuest solicitation for more about this years categories.

 Social Sciences field includes agricultural economics; geography; anthropology; archaeology; economics; education; sociology; government (political science); demography; and psychology.